 When visiting the property, don’t forget to inspect the backyard.
-A pet-friendly backyard should have a fence that is tall enough to prevent your dog from jumping over.
+A pet-friendly backyard should have a good neighbor fence that is tall enough to prevent your dog from jumping over.
 Make sure that there are no gaps in the fence where your pet (and your neighbor’s pet!) can fit through.
 You should also take the opportunity to ask whether the people living directly beside your prospective home also have dogs.
 Fellow pet owners are more likely to be understanding if your dog barks now and then.

 Another detail to consider is the backyard’s condition.
 Is the ground muddy?
 Does the yard have proper irrigation systems to fight soil erosion?
 If the backyard is bare, you may have to grow pet-friendly grass if your pets will be using it as their bathroom.
 Another consideration is whether the backyard is connected to a mudroom where you can clean your pets before they get inside.

 If you keep your pet indoors, you will need to look for a home that has pet-proof flooring.
 Muddy paws can ruin carpets and sharp claws can scratch hardwood floors.
 Although if you have hardwood floor you should refinish your floor every seven or ten years so it brings back its original gloss.
 Read our guide on how to refinish hardwood floors the right way.